-Something new to anticipate soon is the new emphasis on the part of the Louisiana Legislature and the Louisiana Board of Regents regarding "power-based violence".
-Whether anyone wants to admit it, or not, media outlets were able to uncover some serious issues across the state as they pertain to Title IX, sexual violence on campus, and how colleges and universities were doing to investigate and report these matters to the campus and public.
-In the section covering the new 2021 legislation, I tried to give just a quick summary of what these new laws mandate, or how they may help survivors of these crimes, and how an incident would be shared among the campus community.
+The Louisiana Legislature, and the Louisiana Board of Regents, mandates regarding reported instances of "Power-Based Violence" on college campuses is up and running now.
+Whether anyone wanted to admit it, media outlets were able to uncover some serious issues across the state as they pertained to Title IX, sexual violence on campus, and what colleges and universities were doing to investigate and report these matters to the campus and public.
+The section of this document describing Power-Based Violence, and its reporting methods from the LSU Shreveport Police Department, are better explained in detail this year.